 - Break the eggs into a large mixing bowl and with the whisk attachment of the electric mixer, whisk for 1 minute.
 Stop the motor and add the sugar, oil, sour cream, lemon juice and vanilla.
 Whisk on medium speed for 2 minutes.

-- Stop the mixer and add the dry ingredients.
-Whisk on low speed just until combined.
+- Stop the mixer and add the dry ingredients, gently folding them in just until combined.

 - Fold in the lemon zest.